W427697/Discord-/MIGRATION.md

 #### Deprecated DLL flags

 Earlier versions of Storybook used Webpack DLLs as a performance crutch.
-In 6.1, we've removed Storybook's built-in DLLs and have deprecated the command-line parameters `--no-dll` and `--ui-dll`.
+In 6.1, we've removed Storybook's built-in DLLs and have deprecated the command-line parameters `--no-dll`, `--ui-dll`, and `--docs-dll`.
 They will be removed in 7.0.

 #### Deprecated storyFn